-Executive Board Statements expedite the APS Statement draft and review process in cases where more rapid action is necessary.
-If Executive Board Statements are not eventually submitted to APS Statement review procedures, they are archived after one year and may not be renewed.
+Board Statements expedite the APS Statement draft and review process in cases where more rapid action is necessary.
+If Board Statements are not eventually submitted to APS Statement review procedures, they are archived after one year and may not be renewed.

 Science Funding and James Webb Space Telescope (JWST)

 August 1, 2011